thanegill/PK-AADAppReg/README.md

 ## DESCRIPTION

-This PoSH Script Creates The Application Registration In Entra ID For PK To Be Able To Scan For Vulnerabilities In Entra ID
+This PoSH Script Creates The Application Registration In Entra ID For PK Or DSP To Be Able To Scan For Vulnerabilities In Entra ID

 This PoSH script provides the following functions:

-* Create and update the Application Registration in Entra ID for PK To Be Able To Scan For Vulnerabilities In Entra ID;
+* Create and update the Application Registration in Entra ID for PK Or DSP To Be Able To Scan For Vulnerabilities In Entra ID;
 * Delete the Application Registration in Entra ID;
-* Assign the following MSFT Graph Application Permissions and consent those, when either creating or updating the app;
+* For PK Only: Assign the following MSFT Graph Application Permissions and consent those, when either creating or updating the app;
 ([System Requirements - Table 'Microsoft Entra ID connection requirements'](https://docs.purple-knight.com/community/purpleknight/pk-system-requirements.htm?tocpath=Purple%20Knight%7CPurple%20Knight%20User%20Guide%7CGetting%20Started%7C_____1))
   * AdministrativeUnit.Read.All
   * Application.Read.All